Apollo Ghost Review

 Why?
 These buttons control your power output.
 The red button allows you to toggle between using a single motor or both, whilst the yellow one adjusts your ‘gear’, giving you the option to ride in eco or turbo mode.

 Unsurprisingly, if you opt to ride in turbo mode with both motors enabled, you’re going to be unleashing the Ghost in its most powerful form.
 This makes for the most fun and exhilarating ride but it’s not the most economic.
 Eco and Single mode might not be as exciting, but they help you to go further for longer.
-This latter combination is also a good place to start if this is your first performance scooter and you aren’t quite used to the amount of power it can put out.
+This latter combination is also a good place to start if this is your first high-speed performance scooter and you aren’t quite used to the amount of power it can put out.

 As soon as you take your new scooter out of the box, you’re going to be itching to get it out on the road so you can experience exactly what it’s capable of.
 I’ve been there, but before you get carried away, it’s important to mention that you should never switch between your gears and settings whilst the scooter is in motion.